fac-13/fac-13.github.io/README.md

 ## PROPOSAL

 * NOTE - If any fac-13rs or mentors / organisers disagree with the proposal then I will remove the repo asap!
 Just thought the quickest way to get discussion going might be to get a README.md up and running.
+* NOTE - As it is quite late in the day for fac-13 I see this proposal as more of an experiment to see how the idea works and whether it might be a useful method for future facs.

 ### WHAT